Our lawyers are handling Roundup cases in all 50 states.

 In 1901, Monsanto was founded and headquartered in Creve Coeur, Missouri.
 In 1950, Swiss chemist Dr. Henri Martin discovered glyphosate.
 In 1970, Monsanto scientist John Franz discovered that glyphosate could be used as a weed killer, and the company patented it.
 In 1974, the U.S. Environmental Protection Agency (EPA) registered glyphosate for use as an herbicide.

 The Crux of the Roundup Litigation

-A key ingredient in Roundup, glyphosate, has been associated with several cancers, including non-Hodgkin’s lymphoma, hairy cell leukemia, and multiple myeloma.
+A key ingredient in Roundup, glyphosate, is associated with several cancers, including non-Hodgkin’s lymphoma and hairy cell leukemia.

 This concern has caused public outrage by consumers who have been using Roundup for years or even decades.
 Monsanto vigorously found the possibility that Roundup causes cancer.
 After Bayer purchased Monsanto, Bayer grabbed the torch of defending the safety of the produce.

 Undeterred, lawyers filed thousands of lawsuits from victims who claim Roundup failed to warn of the possible risks with glyphosate and that the chemical ultimately caused their cancer.

 In 2016, after cases began to pile up against the company, a federal judiciary panel created a Roundup MDL, which is a “sort of” class action of all the Roundup cases in federal court.
 This had the great benefit of allowing plaintiffs’ attorneys to work together to develop the facts and the science behind the glyphosate claims.